lmc-eu/spirit-design-system/packages/web/src/scss/components/Avatar/README.md

-# UNSTABLE Avatar
+# Avatar

-> ⚠️ This component is UNSTABLE.
-It may significantly change at any point in the future.
-> Please use it with caution.

-The `UNSTABLE_Avatar` component is used to represent a user or entity.
+The `Avatar` component is used to represent a user or entity.

 It can be a circle or a square (with rounded corners, using `radius-100` token) and can have different sizes.